kkakkong/wideq/README.md

 * `ls`: List devices (the default).
 * `mon <ID>`: Monitor a device continuously, printing out status information until you type control-C. Provide a device ID obtained from listing your devices.
+* `washer-mon <ID>`: Like `mon`, but only for WASHER devices---prints out specific washer-related information in a more readable form.
+* `dryer-mon <ID>`: Like `mon`, but only for DRYER devices---prints out specific dryer-related information in a more readable form.
+* `dehum-mon <ID>`: Like `mon`, but only for DEHUMIDIFIER devices---prints out dehumidifier-related information in a more readable form.
 * `ac-mon <ID>`: Like `mon`, but only for AC devices---prints out specific climate-related information in a more readable form.
 * `set-temp <ID> <TEMP>`: Set the target temperature for an AC device.
 * `turn <ID> <ONOFF>`: Turn an AC device on or off.
 Use "on" or "off" as the second argument.
 * `ac-config <ID>`: Print out some configuration information about an AC device.

 Credits
 -------